Bonekyaw/react-native-expo/README.md

 You can use it for your project.
 If it is useful for you, don't forget to give me a **GitHub star**, please.

-In this node/express template ...
+In this react-native Expo template ...
 Please wait a moment.
 I will write in detail.

 #### Find more other Starter kits of mine ?